-Riley was inconsolable.
+Riley is inconsolable.
 Nothing and no one can comfort him and stem the flood of tears.
 Until his big sister Regina sets out on a mission to get to the bottom of what is making him so miserable.

 In her first venture into children’s literature, Stéphanie Boulay sheds light on a profound search for identity.
 A charming, impactful and timely tale to foster self-acceptance and reassure children that it’s OK to be different.

 Themes: Gender identity, differences and stereotypes

 - A text of great literary quality penned with a unique sincerity by Stéphanie Boulay.

 - Topics of transness, identity and gender expression are approached in a sensitive way to evoke empathy in children.

 - A little hardcover book to be cherished, unfolding over 80 pages.

 “This is a book that perfectly captures in both words and pictures the struggle so many young children face to be themselves.”

 “Stéphanie Boulay delves oh-so-gently into the delicate question of identity and the importance of being yourself, no matter what other people think.
 Writing from a child’s perspective with an air of innocence and whimsy and a punchy pen, she does a marvellous job of capturing how awkward and difficult it can be for little ones to tell grown-ups what’s bothering them.
 A kaleidoscope of flowing watercolours, Agathe Bray-Bourret’s delightful illustrations defy all convention and go wonderfully with the theme of being proud to be different.”

 - Winner of the 2019 TD Canadian Children’s Literature Award